 I serve as the coordinator for the annual meeting of the Society for Historians of the Early American Republic, and as the editor of H-Death.
 I also am co-editor with Stacey M Robertson for the Perspectives on Early America series from Pickering & Chatto Publishers.
 This series offers fresh interpretations of the people, events and influences that shaped America during the Colonial, Revolutionary and Early National periods.
 This era ahs been reappraised in recent academic thinking, providing new ideas and a shifting perspective on dynamic world events.
 Titles in the series will focus on aspects of the social, cultural, political and imperial history of the Americans and the Atlantic world.
 We welcome submissions for book proposals from established scholars and first-time authors alike.
 To discuss your ideas regarding a monograph, edited collection of essays, or primary source collection in this subject area, please email me, cc'ing the commissioning editor, Janka Romero.

 As a Graduate Professor

-I accept graduate students working on thesis and dissertation topics related to the American revolutionary era and the early American republic (1763-1861), the American frontiers, the American South, gender studies, public memory, and public history.
+I accept graduate students working on thesis and dissertation topics related to public history as well as the American revolutionary era and the early American republic (1763-1861), the American frontiers, the American South, gender studies, and public memory.
 I am proud of the work done by all of my students, but I want to particularly acknowledge three award winners: